Programme Accreditation

 The accreditation of educational entities providing accredited or recognised further and/or higher courses is a legal requirement as per Subsidiary Legislation (SL) 607.03 ‘Further and Higher Education (Licensing, Accreditation and Quality Assurance) Regulations’.
 Courses are referred to as ‘accredited’ when they have been assessed by the MFHEA and pegged to the Malta Qualifications Framework.
 All education institutions interested in offering programmes of studies which are accredited and pegged to the Malta Qualifications Framework (MQF) need to submit their prospective programmes to the MFHEA for accreditation.
 The application form for Programme accreditation can be downloaded from the following link: Programme-Accreditation-Application-Form-V5.1docx (live.com).
 New entities, together with the submission of the application for programme accreditation, must also submit an application for Provider Accreditation.

 The process of programme accreditation consists of initial vetting which is the first step of the process.
 Once the initial vetting is complete, one or more evaluators, depending on the type of programme, will be identified.
 The potential external evaluator/s that are asked to review the programme must have a qualification at an MQF Level higher than the programme.
 In cases where the external evaluator has a qualification at the same MQF Level, the evaluator must have a number of years of experience in the relevant subject.
-Once the selected evaluator/s submit/s the evaluation report, the provider will be given a deadline by when to submit the updated application form in accordance to the recommendations highlighted within the evaluation report.
+For programmes that are classified as ‘Award’, one evaluator will be engaged.
+For programmes classified as ‘Qualification’ from MQF 1 to MQF level 4, one evaluator will evaluate the programme.
+For programmes classified as ‘Qualification’ at MQF Level 5, two evaluators are to be engaged.
+For programmes classified as ‘Qualification’ at MQF Level 6, 7 and 8, three evaluators will be engaged given that a student will be acting as the third evaluator along with two professional experts in the field.
+Once the selected evaluator/s submit/s the evaluation report, the provider will be given a deadline by when to submit the updated application form in accordance with the recommendations highlighted within the evaluation report.
 This process can carry on for a maximum of three cycles until the programme fails or passes accreditation.
 This process also applies for the re-accreditation of already accredited programmes.

-Irrespective of the MQF Level, whether a programme leads to an award or a qualification is determined by the ECTS/ECVET weighting of the programme.
+Irrespective of the MQF Level, whether a programme leads to an ‘Award’ or a ‘Qualification’ is determined by the ECTS weighting of the programme.
+Minimum number of credits for ‘Qualifications’ and parameters for ‘Awards’ can be found on page 56 of the Referencing Report (2016).
 The credit system is a central tool of the Bologna Process.
 This is a process in which the total hours of learning undertaken by a student translates into credits that are internationally recognised and transferable.
 In Malta, 1 credit is equivalent to 25 hours of total learning, 5 hours of which must be direct contact teaching hours.
 Thus, for a programme to be accredited and pegged to the Malta Qualifications Framework, it is important to remember that the duration of the course must be of a minimum of 25 hours of total learning.
 This is sub-divided into four sections:

 (i) Contact Hours – tuition hours (these should amount to at least 20% of total learning hours, i.e. 5 hours per 1 ECTS);